aigatech/AppliedResearchOAfa2025/submissions/Anvita_Kallam/README.md

 ## Troubleshooting ✨

 ### "Gated repo" Error
-- Only affects the "balanced" model (Gemma 3 270M)
+- Only affects the Gemma 3 270M model
 - Ensure you've requested access to `google/gemma-3-270m` on Hugging Face
 - Run `huggingface-cli login` and authenticate
 - Verify with `huggingface-cli whoami`